tsani/jerrington.me/pages/bread.md

 Dates for the bread are the day the preparation started, not the day of the bake.

+## 9 February 2023

+I followed sensibly the same recipe as usual now.
+I bold the major differences.

+- 450 g flour
+- 350 g -- 78% hydration -- water from:
+  * 3 whole eggs:
+    - weights `150 g`
+    - contributes `113 g` of water weight.
+  * `126 g` water from milk:
+    - milk hydration is 87%
+    - so we need 144 g of milk
+  * `108.5 g` water
+- **two pinches** of salt
+- 1/4 ADY

+So really the only difference is that I put some more salt this time.

+I left it to rise overnight in the bathroom with the heat on and I baked it in the morning.
+I was patient this time around for the second rise.
+After shaping the boule I let it rest for 1.5h before baking it.
+I baked it at 375°F for 20 minutes lid on, 30 minutes lid off.
+I didn't score it.

+### How it turned out

+It was excellent.
+Airy crumb.
+A bit uneven in its airiness though; some quite large bubbles made it through.
+I did somewhat knead the dough, but I might want to be a bit rougher with it next time.

+The flavour is good.
+I might even want to try for more salt next time.
+I might actually want to start measuring the salt content and tracking it in my baker's formula.

 ## 7 February 2023

 Used the same recipe as 5 February except I poured a bit too much out and getting it back into the